kaylahendrickson/garden/content/blog/2023-03-27-notes-on-mediation-analsis-in-r/index.markdown

 Mediation analysis is often conducted to evaluate specific causal mechanisms after a general cause and effect relationship has been established by theory and experiments.

-As an example, let's say I've noticed a causal relationship in my life between drinking beer and having a bad hangover the next day.
-I'm confident in the overall connection between these two variables (having tested it many times), but I can think of multiple _reasons_ that drinking might lead to a hangover.
+As a not-so-professional example, let's say I've noticed a causal relationship in my life between drinking beer and having a bad hangover the next day.
+I'm confident in the overall connection between these two variables (having tested it many times), but I can think of multiple _reasons_ that drinking beer might lead to a hangover.
 Below is one potential causal chain:

-(Amusingly, I've recently [given up drinking](../2023-04-04-sober-ish/), so this post has become extremely theoretical.)
+(Amusingly, I've recently gone [sober-ish](../2023-04-04-sober-ish/), so this post has become extremely theoretical.)

 ![](dag1.png)

 The value of a mediation analysis is being able to estimate _how much_ of an observed effect is going through a specific pathway.
-In this case, how much is less sleep mediating the effect of drinking on my hangover.
+In this case, how much is less sleep mediating the effect of drinking beer on my hangover.
 If less sleep is the only reason drinking alcohol affects how I feel the next day, then we would expect all of the observed effect to travel through that causal chain.
 However, there are probably multiple reasons I have a hangover after drinking, such as dehydration, or the direct effect of consuming alcohol making me feel ill.
 The directed acyclic graph (DAG) for this question would look like this:

 ![](featured.png)
 &nbsp;